10 Grab-and-Go Renal-Friendly Snacks

 - Limit potassium to less than 700 mg per meal.

-- Avoid or limit foods high in phosphorus.
+- Opt for low-phosphorus snacks.
 Less than 350 mg of phosphorus per meal is ideal.

 - Limit protein-rich foods to about 25 g per meal.